AshkanAbd/Ef.Seeder/Sample/README.md

 ## New Seeder that implemented in this package:

 After my experience while using EFCore seeder, I decided to write a new implementation for EFCore seeder.
-Also a sample project this implementation is available in [this link](https://github.com/AshkanAbd/Ef.Seeder/Sample)

 #### New seeder approach: